You are here: Home » Labour & Birth » Signs That Labour Has Begun

 There are several signs that labour might be starting, including:

 These signs mean you need to see a midwife or doctor.
+Do not wait until the next day – call immediately, even if it's the middle of the night.

 The start of labour is called the latent phase.
 This is when your cervix becomes soft and thin, and starts opening for your baby to be born.
 This can take hours or sometimes days.